AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md

 product-area: system-administration;timesheets
 navigation-topic: configure-timesheets-and-schedules
 title: Create a schedule
-description: You can define your users' [!UICONTROL work weeks] by using schedules.
+description: You can define your users' work weeks by using schedules.
 You can associate a schedule with a user or a project.
 This allows [!DNL Workfront] to calculate timelines and user availability.
 author: Caroline
 feature: System Setup and Administration
 role: Admin